-- c.
-The Chairman, with the assistance of the Corporate Secretary and the President and Chief Executive Officer, shall determine the annual Board Plan and Agenda and other strategic issues. - d.
-The Chairman shall be responsible for the integrity of the Board process, such that decisions made shall be explicit, timely, relevant to the Company's vision and strategy, and anchored on policies, values and ethical standards. - e.
+Tr. e.
 In the event that the Chairman may not be available or capable of performing the above functions, the Vice Chairman or in his absence, any of the directors present, may act as "Lead Director" and shall automatically take over the leadership in the meeting of the Board.
-The following are the conditions upon which this provision would apply: - i.
-Physical absence; - ii.
-Conflict of interests; or - iii.
-As the Board may deem necessary. - f.
-It is also strongly desired to have a Chairman who, among other traits, possesses the following: - Wide experience, preferably at board level, in successful organizations; - Capacity for strategic thinking and ability to make quick and important - iii. decisions; - iv.
-Working understanding of finance as well as accounts and reports systems; - v.
-Excellent leadership and communication skills; - vi.
-Appropriate training in corporate governance and professional directorship; and - vii.
+The following are the conditions upon which this provision would apply: are not binding on the President except in rare circumstances when the Board has specifically authorized such exercise of authority. e.
+In the case of board members or committees requesting information or assistance without board authorization, the President can refuse such requests that require - in the President's judgment - a material amount of staff time or funds or are disruptive. i.
+Physical absence;ii.
+Conflict of interests; oriii.
+As the Board may deem necessary. f.
+It is also strongly desired to have a Chairman who, among other traits, possesses the following: i.
+Wide experience, preferably at board level, in successful organizations; ii.
+Capacity for strategic thinking and ability to make quick and important iii. decisions; iv.
+Working understanding of finance as well as accounts and reports systems; v.
+Excellent leadership and communication skills; vi.
+Appropriate training in corporate governance and professional directorship; and vii.
 Limited number of other directorships.
+Deliverables (as enumerated above) (as enumerated above)